rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 {{% chapter_header "React State: Update item in array" "react-state-array-update-item" %}}

-We will go through two cases to update items in an array:
+In this part of the walkthrough, we will go through two cases to update items in an array:

 * How to update the entire array in React state?
 * How to update a specific item in array in React state?